 Sports Eye Safety

-More than 31,000 people a year suffer eye injuries.
-Almost all sports-related eye injuries can be prevented.
+More than 25,000 people seek treatment for sports-related eye injuries each year.
+The good news is that almost all of these injuries can be prevented.
 Whatever your game, whatever your age, you need to protect your eyes!

 Take the following steps to avoid sports eye injuries: ► Take the following steps to avoid sports eye injuries: ▼